What's going on at the cottages? - The Sunnybank Blog! 2023

 Mar 23 Today we used our national bus passes to travel across the island to Newport and then on to Godshill where we finally found the quaint thatched houses near the church.Once again, every attraction including the Model Village, was closed till April 1st!!!

-Mar 22 We discovered that most things on the island were closed until next week when the season officially began.
-However, the Isle of Wight Steam Railway was operating today so we headed there and after a busy train arrived and emptied its passengers (coach parties), we boarded and had our own compartment in a 1926 wooden carriage.
+Mar 22 We discovered that most things on the island wer closed until next week when the seaon officially began.
+However, the Isle of Wight Stem Railwy ws operating today so we headed there and after a busy train arrived and emptied its passengers (coach parties) we board and had our own compartment in a 1926 wooden carriage.

 Mar 18 Today Ben had arranged seats for us plus Alison at the theatre version of BBC Radio 4's "I'm Sorry I haven't a Clue!".
 Jack Dee did his usual causticially comic introduction to life in Reading before the various rounds got underway.
 In one round, all 2000 in the audience were provided with a Kazoo to play along with Colin Sell's tune on the piano.
 Jack Dee described the audience's kazoo skills as "TRAGIC"!